tejajagadeep/fse-basics/interview/Client-Interview-Questions.md

 ## CI work flow

 ## If an user is coming up with a issue at an endpoint that is taking about 25 seconds to refresh how will you aproach it.

+## If an api is calling four others apis how do you secure it so that it won't call other api's and these api should not be accessed by other apis

+## what is open ide

+## The client is coming with an error that he is facing from the service how do you approach this issue and what will your reply be.

+## how did you go with version update on spring boot

+## java memory management